-Following a dental extraction, we will provide patients with gauze and will prescribe pain medication to aid in the healing process.
+Following a dental extraction, we will provide patients with gauze and prescribe pain medication to aid healing.
 To avoid dry mouth, keep the gauze at the extraction sites.
 Eat a soft diet for several days and avoid biting near the back of the mouth.
 For patients with infected teeth, we can replace their extracted teeth with dental implants once they have healed.

 Why Do You Need to Remove Wisdom Teeth?

 Sometimes, wisdom teeth can grow at odd angles or injure the adjacent molars.
-At routine dental appointments, we regularly take x-rays and scans of the teeth.
-If you notice pain in the back of your mouth or feel your third molars coming in, call our dental office.
+At routine dental appointments, we regularly take X-rays and scans of the teeth.
+Call our dental office if you notice pain in the back of your mouth or feel your third molars coming in.
 We will examine your smile to determine if your wisdom teeth need to be removed.